This Week at Fiction Week

 New this week at FictionWeek:

-The 2013 National Book Award for fiction has been announced (with great fanfare on live TV).
+The 2013 National Book Award for fiction was announced (with great fanfare on live TV).
 The following day, the New York Times headline said The Good Lord Bird by James McBride was a surprise winner.
 Really?
 It seems to us that the committee merely continue its tradition of making the politically-correct choice.
 By the way, the committee made a point of saying that this year they had looked a large number of books, including books from small publishers and even from self-publishers.
 However, we couldn't help but notice that the five finalists were published by Penguin, Penguin Group, Scribner, Knopf, and Random House,

 Literary awards season continues with the announcement of the Booker winner.
 It is Eleanor Catton for The Luminaries, making her the youngest winner ever and at 848 pages, it is the longest winner ever (described as "a publisher's nighmware").
 It's interesting to look at the Booker award 2013 short list.
 It includes the shortest novel ever nominated and a debut novel (they usually do include one debut novel, but it never wins).
 The six books that were considered for the 2013 Man-Booker prize were We Need New Names by NoViolet Bulawayo (the debut novel), The Testament of Mary by Colm Toibin (the short novel), Harvest by Jim Crace, The Luminaries by Eleanor Catton, A Tale for the Time Being by Ruth Ozeki, and The Lowland by Jhumpa Lahiri.
 Lahiri novel was the favorite because he's won every other prize, so why not the Booker too?
 In case you're interested, here are the nominees from the long list that didn't make the cut: Debut novelist Donal Ryan (The Spinning Heart ), Eve Harris (The Marrying of Chani Kaufman ), Tash Aw (Five Star Billionaire ), Colum McCann (TransAtlantic ), Richard House (The Kills ), and Charlotte Mendelson (Almost English ).
 Three of the nominated books are yet to be released, The Luminaries by Eleanor Catton, Unexploded by Alison MacLeod, and The Lowland by Jhumpa Lahiri.
 (How do unpublished books get included?
 Does the publisher slip the manuscript to the committee over lunch?)